-St Peters Bridge
+St Peter's Bridge

-Which is also known as Newtown Bridge.
+Also known as Newtown Bridge.
 The bridge has five arches and on alcove and it is thought to date from the 15th century.

-St Peters Well
+St Peter's Well

 On the south side of the Boyne at Newtown is a spring well called after St. Peter Dean Butler said that this well supplied the water to the priory of SS Peter and Paul and records that many yards of lead piping for carrying the water were dug up in the early 1800's.